sayertindall/koi-demo/README.md

 ## 13 License

 All code is released under the **MIT License**.
-See individual node folders for the full text.&#x20;
+See individual node folders for the full text.

 ```